The Seven Best Caves to Visit Near Melbourne

 Crawl out of your living room cave and into these awe-inspiring ones dotted about the Victorian countryside.

 Offering a hearty dose of Mother Nature's magic, there's something pretty special about a cave, all rocky and majestic.
 There are few better antidotes to that hectic city life than a visit to an impressive natural rock formation.

 Without trekking too far out of Melbourne, you'll find a handful of captivating grottos to light your adventurous spark — from lofty hilltop caves to underground marvels and huge limestone beauties filled with stalactites.
-Here are six caves worth the visit.
+Here are seven caves worth the visit.

 BUCHAN CAVES, GIPPSLAND

 Formed over 400 million years ago, Gippsland's breathtaking Buchan Caves are the result of ancient underground rivers carving their way into limestone rock.
 Word is, the calcium carbonate that helped create the limestone is made from coral and shellfish skeletons left over from ancient times, when Gippsland was submerged beneath ocean.
 Today, the system is well set up for visitors, with lights and hallways throughout, as well as expert-led tours running daily, which you'll need to book online in advance.
 The charmingly named Fairy Cave is packed full of striking stalactites and stalagmites surrounding pools of water, while the nearby Royal Cave boasts some pretty incredible calcite-rimmed pools.
 The site is highly significant to Gunaikurnai Traditional Owners and you can find out more about its Aboriginal cultural heritage over here.

 BYADUK CAVES, MOUNT NAPIER STATE PARK